programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 {% include figure.html filename="en-or-data-into-choropleth-maps-with-python-and-folium-10.png" alt="A map of police killings per 100K population using a log-scale" caption="Figure 10.
 The number of police killings per-100K population using a log-scale" %}

 **Normalizing** the data dramatically changes the appearance of the map.
 Our initial visualization suggested that the problem of police killing civilians was limited to a few counties, generally those with large populations.
 But when the data is normalized, it appears police killings of civilians is far more widespread.
 The counties with the highest **rates** of killings are those with low populations, even if they have relatively few killings.
-Trying to illustrate this issue with charts or tables would not show the issue nearly so well.
+Trying to illustrate this issue with charts or tables would not show the issue nearly as well.

 ## Improving Folium Maps